Dental Care for Young Patients

 • Manage discomfort carefully:

-Use age-appropriate pain relief as recommended by your dentist.
+Follow your dentist’s recommendations, which may include pain relief or other strategies.
 A cold compress placed gently on the cheek can help reduce swelling.

 • Create a calm environment: